Core Web Vitals and SEO: What to Fix First

 Measurement and Governance

-Combine PageSpeed insights, Search Console CWV reports, and RUM data where available.
-Field data should drive roadmap decisions.
+Combine PageSpeed Insights, Search Console CWV reports, and real-user monitoring (RUM) where available.

 Create a monthly performance review with engineering and marketing so CWV stays operational, not occasional cleanup.